My profile

 Why do I teach?

 I teach because I enjoy it, I believe in it, and I’m passionate about my subject.
-With the support of an MMU CELT Scholarship of Teaching and Learning grant, Dr Susanne Langer and I are developing a project combining education, psychology and critical theory.
+With the support of an MMU CELT Scholarship of Teaching and Learning grant, Dr Susanne Langer and I developed a project combining education, psychology and critical theory.
 We are taking a psychosocial approach to pedagogy, investigating the development of student agency and the student journey.
 We have presented preliminary results of the project at a number of national and international higher education conferences and have produced several research publications.
-The aim of the project is to advance knowledge and practice and stimulate excellent higher education teaching and learning.

 Why study…